 Experience an in-depth exploration of technique and theory to elevate your coaching from good to great with our available coach learning modules.
 For every module completed, you will receive a module pack which includes a special resource guide with information about the relevant "Community" of player.

 At present there are 17 learning modules available.
 Extension Module 1a: Get Started and Extension Module 1b: Safety Concepts are both completed online; whilst all other modules are provided locally throughout the year by the 11 regional District Associations.

 Follow the links below for more information about each module:

-Coaches on the Framework are required to sign the Coaches Code of Ethics at the completion of each module.
+Coaches are required to sign the Squash New Zealand Coaches Code of Ethics, based on Sport New Zealand's National Coaching Code of Ethics, at the completion of each module.

-This covers a variety of situations in the coaching environment under seven separate headings which are
+This covers a variety of situations in the coaching environment under seven separate headings:

-Squash NZ would strongly recommend that all clubs contracting coaches to work at their clubs complete the following procedure
+Squash New Zealand strongly recommends that all clubs and Districts contracting coaches complete the following:

-If you require any further information please contact Squash NZ
+If you require any further information please contact Squash New Zealand.